 Water-based lubricants are completely condom-safe and offer a slippery texture that many people desire.
-However, because the body absorbs water very easily, water-based lubes tend to dry out quickly and need to be re-applied fairly regularly.
+However, because the body absorbs water very easily, even the best water based lube has a tendency to dry out quickly and needs to be re-applied fairly regularly.
 On the flip-side, this makes for easy clean-up.
 The key benefits are: it lacks the non-edible silicone taste and slippery texture you might experience during oral sex and it’s perfectly toy-friendly.
 Not to mention, water-based lubes are often a cheaper alternative, and therefore come in more generous quantities.

 Silicone-based lubes are commonly recommended for anal intercourse due to their slickness and endurance.
 They are condom-safe, but are difficult to clean and tend to stain sheets or any fabric it comes in contact with, lingering on surfaces (and body parts).
 Silicone-based lube is hypoallergenic, which makes it a very skin-safe ingredient; people with sensitivity or allergies generally do not have reactions.
 They also won’t dry out and are waterproof, making them ideal for shower-play.
 But since silicone breaks down silicone, these lubes are not safe to use with silicone toys, unless noted as “safe”.